kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-What we did is create a new property on our class `emailForm` and assigned a new `group` created by the builder. **However**, we assigned the group to a property we didn't define yet, so at the top of our `EmailForm` class we need to define the new `emailForm` property.
-One thing to note is that the name of the property `emailForm` can be anything, as with any variable, it is not mapped to anything yet at this point.
+We've created a new property on our class `emailForm` and assigned a new `group` created by the builder. **However**, we assigned the group to a property we haven't defined yet, so, at the top of our `EmailForm` class we need to define the new `emailForm` property.
+One thing to note is that the name of the property `emailForm` can be anything, as with any variable, it is not yet mapped to anything at this point.

 {% highlight javascript %}